chrislovecnm/chrislovecnm.com/_posts/2017-10-28-choosing-a-cni-provider.md

 built on standard Linux networking toolset and technologies like ipset, iptables, ipvs, and lvs.

+Murali Reddy founder of kube-router.

 ### romana

-@chrismarino summarized romana
+Chris Marino summarized romana.

-> Romana uses standard layer 3 networking for pod networks.
+Romana uses standard layer 3 networking for pod networks.
 Romana supports Kubernetes Network Policy APIs and never uses an overlay, even when a cluster is split across network availability zones.
 Romana is the only CNI provider that uses native VPC networking across availability zones for HA clusters, delivering a high-performance CNI solution.
 The current release uses its Etcd cluster, but the next version will optionally allow the Kubernetes Etcd cluster to be used as a datastore.

 ### weave

-Paul Fremantle summary of weave
+Paul Fremantle's synopsis of weave.

-> Weave supports an overlay network that can span different cloud networking configurations, simplifying running legacy workloads on Kubernetes.
+Weave supports an overlay network that can span different cloud networking configurations, simplifying running legacy workloads on Kubernetes.
 For example, Weave supports multicast, even when the underlying network doesn't.
 Weave can configure the underlying VPC networking and bypass the overlay when running on